am1553/am1553/README.md

 ### Everyday is a new day to learn and here is what my goal is! 👋

 - 🔭 I’m currently working on ...
-JavaScript
+React
 - 🌱 I’m currently learning ...
-React
+Java
 - 🤔 I’m looking for help with ...
-React
+Backedn
 - 💬 Ask me about ... anything!
 - 📫 How to reach me: ...
 [LinkedIn] (https://www.linkedin.com/in/am161/)
 - ⚡ Fun fact: ...
-I am also into investing :D
+I love pink floyd